-The first step is to see if your system does in fact have any vulnerability.
+The first step is to see if your system does in fact have any vulnerability and employing an independent QA tester is a good idea.
 For this you need to use a vulnerability scanner or, although not recommended if your budget is limited, you can run a vulnerability scan manually.

 Running a vulnerability scan manually:

 It is possible to do a vulnerability assessment without the use of any software, although this will have an intrinsic amount of inaccuracy and will be very time consuming.
 In order to determine if there are vulnerabilities on your network through a manual vulnerability scan, you should first get a list of applications / services installed on your network.
 Once the list is available, check each software’s official site to see if there are any issues / insecurities reported by the vendor.
 Some vendors will also offer guides on how their application should be configured securely.
 Generally, such guides will also contain information on what configuration options to avoid.
 This information is very useful and it is definitely a good idea to read them.
 The next step is to check vulnerability database sites for the latest lists.
 Sites like the National Vulnerability Database and Bugtraq are a central location for known vulnerabilities – checking these sites regularly in relation to what software is running on your network is highly important.

 Running a vulnerability scan using a vulnerability scanner:

 A more effective way to do vulnerability scanning is through the use of a vulnerability scanner.
 These scanners will have a database of vulnerabilities that is automatically updated by the vulnerability scanner vendor whenever a new vulnerability is discovered.
 An administrator can set up the scanner to automatically scan the network periodically and issue reports when a new vulnerability is detected.
 It might also offer remediation options or a detailed description of what is causing the vulnerability and what should be done to fix that vulnerability.